GROW NOURISH HEAL

 I am often asked, “How long will this treatment take?“

 ACT therapy takes between three and four months to master in weekly sessions.
 It is recommended that ERP therapy is done twice a week for an hour and a half each session.
-Often this is not possible with the limits of insurance or self-pay but this means that more homework is going to be assigned at home and more in-between session phone calls and consistent homework on ERP will be needed.
+Often this is not possible with the limits of insurance or self-pay but this means that more homework is going to be assigned and more in-between session phone calls and consistent homework on ERP will be needed.
 With sessions once a week, for one hour a week, it could be anywhere from 17 to 45 sessions of ERP or more before results are noticed and come to a person working on their OCD.
 This is to be expected, that consistent work with the therapist will result in a reduction of anxiety and a reduction of fear but it will take time and effort on the client’s part.
 I will be with you the whole way.
 We will work on it together and you will be able to master your OCD thoughts and learn to identify and resist compulsions.

 Anxiety Disorders